 One of Colorado’s favorite trails meets one of its most glorious parks at our 4th annual Beat the Heat 1M, 5K, 10K, Half & Full Marathon!
 As all distances wind southwest along Big Dry Creek Trail, the remarkable sight of Standley Lake with the Flatirons on the horizon will come into view, then the rustic nature to the northeast will be waiting to greet our marathon athletes.
-A course that’s not too hilly & not too flat makes this the perfect event for all abilities & preferences, plus… along with its sister event in September (Fallfest), All-Out Multicourse is proud to bring you the one and only groomed trail marathon course in the Denver Metro Area!
+A course that’s not too hilly & not too flat makes this the perfect event for all abilities & preferences, plus… along with its Endless Series sidekick in September… Fallfest, All-Out Multicourse is proud to bring you the one and only groomed trail marathon course in the Denver Metro Area!

 |As a part of our first-of-its-kind race that doesn’t end, (yes, it goes on and on my friend), run the same distance at back-to-back events to measure your progress on identical Endless Series courses.
 Prizes may be awarded to those who beat their previous time!
 Click here for more information.|